 What's next on Disney+

-The movies listed above are just a small selection of the content that's worth watching ahead of the debut of The Falcon and the Winter Soldier.
+The movies listed above are just a small selection of the content that's worth watching ahead of the debut of Loki on June 9.
 But if you're looking for a variety of films that will get you up to speed on everything you might of missed far it's a good place to start.
-This is especially true of Iron Man, as well as it's two sequels, which serve as the jumping off point for each phase of the MCU.
+This is especially true of Iron Man, as well as it's two sequels, which serve as the jumping off point for each phase of the MCU the Thor films, which show Loki taking on a variety of personalities.

 If you've exhausted your viewing of the Avengers-related movies, that in might be time to start an X-Men marathon.
 While the timeline throughout the existing films is a bit wonky, the original X-Men film and it's sequels are a solid primer for the characters you might see pop up when the mutants are reintroduced by Marvel Studios.